infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 - Participants also receive supplemental materials to support the implementation of new skills.

 #### Results
-* measured early literacy skills in children aged six and under, finding a small effect of 0.26.
+* measured early literacy skills in children aged six and under, finding a small improvement

-##### Early Start to Emancipation Preparation (ESTEP) programme
+### Early Start to Emancipation Preparation (ESTEP) programme
 - The intervention was delivered in the care setting, where undergraduate and graduate students are the delivery agents.
 - Young people meet with a tutor twice a week within the care setting and receive up to 50 hours of tutoring in a math, spelling, reading, and vocabulary curriculum.
 - Tutors receive one day of training on commencement of the intervention and ongoing development twice a year.
 - A mentoring relationship is also anticipated, with youth acquiring the skills and experience to develop healthy relationships.

 #### Results
- The ESTEP programme found no impacts on letter word identification, calculation or passage comprehension.
+ - The ESTEP programme found no impacts on letter word identification, calculation or passage comprehension.
 * The authors hypothesize that a large number of young people enter care due to mental health and behavioral problems, with this being evidenced by the fact that 6.5% of the study sample tested positive for post-traumatic stress, 35.1% reported having been in special educational programs prior to the study, and 26.1% reported a learning disability.
 * They suggest that the graduate students who delivered the intervention did not have the specialist training necessary to serve these youth, and specialist teachers may be more appropriate delivery agents.
 * found no effect on grade completion at 26.8-month follow-up.